Mission Statement: Rebuilding lives shattered by drugs and alcohol

 Referrals: The Walter Hoving Home is recognized as an effective residential-care facility and receives referrals from many sources including courts, judges, parole officers, probation departments, police, clergy and churches.

 Impact/Results: The purpose of our program is to help women become free from addictions and other life-controlling problems.
-Our Home offers a faith-based discipleship program as an alternative to traditional rehabilitation programs.
+Our Home offers a faith-based discipleship program.

 The educational foundation and spiritual renewal available through the Learning Center, along with working in a communal living setting and assuming increased responsibilities and privileges, prepares each woman for successful reintegration into society.
 After graduating from the required 12-level study program, women can elect to continue to live at the Home for six months to a year for ongoing skills and training, while also working or attending college